Allen Cunningham: Career

 Cunningham studied civil engineering at UCLA before dropping out of school to play poker professionally.
 At the age of 18, he began playing at Indian casinos.
+Cunningham won his first verified tournament in September 1998 at the National Championship of Poker in Inglewood.
 Previously a Full Tilt sponsored pro, he became a full member of Team Full Tilt in October 2006.

 Cunningham earned the title 2005 ESPN/Toyota Player of the Year and came close to winning it again in 2006.
-He was also voted by fellow professional poker players the Best All Around Player under 35.

-Cunningham's single largest tournament payout occurred at the 2006 World Series of Poker when he finished in fourth place in the Main Event, earning $3,628,513.
-Frequently during the tournament, when other players tried to take on Cunningham, ESPN's Norman Chad would respond with comments such as: "What are they thinking of?
-It's Allen Cunningham!"
+Cunningham's single largest tournament payout occurred at the 2006 World Series of Poker when he finished in fourth place out of 8,773 players in the Main Event, earning $3,628,513.

 Cunningham joined a short list of players who have won a World Series of Poker Bracelet in three consecutive years after winning his fifth bracelet in 2007.
-Others to accomplish this include Johnny Moss, Bill Boyd, Doyle Brunson, Gary Berland and Erik Seidel.
+Others to accomplish this include Johnny Moss, Bill Boyd, Doyle Brunson, Loren Klein, Gary Berland, Erik Seidel and Nick Schulman.
+Cunningham has won five bracelets in his WSOP career.

 Cunningham won the $300,000 'Mega Match' on Poker After Dark that aired the week of October 8, 2007.
 On December 7, 2007, Cunningham won the $15,000 buy-in inaugural National Poker League Vegas Open Championship Main Event after defeating David Singer during heads-up play, winning over $325,000.

-On May 1, 2008, Cunningham won the 2008 World Series of Poker Circuit event at Caesars Palace, Las Vegas, earning $499,162.
-In the 2008 World Series of Poker Cunningham made another deep run in the Main Event, finishing 117th place out of 6844 players, earning $41,816.
+On May 1, 2008, Cunningham won the 2008 World Series of Poker Circuit event at Caesars Palace, Las Vegas, earning $499,069.
+In the 2008 World Series of Poker Cunningham made another deep run in the Main Event, finishing 117th place out of 6,844 players, earning $41,816.
+In November 2010, he, along with Huck Seed, won $500,000 for winning the Full Tilt Poker Doubles Poker Championship.

 As of 2023, his total live tournament winnings exceed $11,900,000, 90th on the all time winnings list.
-As of March 2023, his 84 cashes including his five bracelets have netted him $7,988,439 in WSOP earnings.
+As of March 2023, his 84 cashes, including his five bracelets, have netted him $7,988,439 in WSOP earnings.

-He resides in Las Vegas with girlfriend Melissa Hayden and their dog.